debnsuma/ray-for-developers/03-multimodal-data-processing/video-highlight-generator/README.md

 # Video Highlight Generator

-> Automatically create short highlight reels from videos using Ray distributed computing and visual analysis

 ## Overview

-A production-ready system that automatically identifies and extracts the most interesting moments from videos.
-Uses Ray actors for distributed processing and MobileNetV3 for visual feature extraction.
+A system that utomatically create short highlight reels from videos using Ray distributed computing and visual analysis.
+It identifies and extracts the most interesting moments from videos.
+Uses Ray for distributed processing and `MobileNetV3` for visual feature extraction.

 ## Getting Started with Anyscale (Recommended)